khenriks/mp3fs/README.md

 * `Ubuntu 17.10` **FFmpeg 3.3.4-2**: OK!
 * `Suse 42` **FFmpeg 3.3.4**: No H264/AAC support by default

-**Tips on other OSes and distributions like Mac or Red-Hat are welcome.**
+**Tips on other OSs and distributions like Mac or Red-Hat are welcome.**

 Usage
 -----